Blog » Scuba Diving Articles » Dive Safety » Diving Accident Analysis: Christine Gauci Fatality | Malta 2020

 Give your brain more time to acquire the experience necessary to run unconscious ‘sub-routines’ that prompt automatic function of routine tasks.
 Keep distractions and additional tasking to a minimum until everything that needs to happen occurs on auto-pilot.
 Only then add further demands to your dives.

 Beyond just checking gas as an individual or team, Christine’s gas consumption issue is an important example of why robust gas planning and management is critical.
-The speed of her gas consumption should have been a glaring warning to her and her buddy; it would inevitably become an issue in due course unless considered and planned for en-situ.
-Divers have to be diligent and consistent in applying gas management for it to become unconsciously monitored and predictable.
+The speed of her gas consumption should have been a glaring warning to her and her buddy; it would inevitably become an issue in due course unless considered and planned for en situ.

 Having spent many years teaching technical diving, I can estimate my student’s SAC rates on-the-fly with uncanny accuracy.
-I know instinctively how my own consumption rate changes on a given dive just by how I feel; and my brain automatically predicts supply duration, times to ascend and surface etc. It takes years to develop those skills to an unconscious level.
-Until then, you have to be self-disciplined in using your brain to monitor information and mentally calculate what it means to the dive.
+I know instinctively how my own consumption rate changes on a given dive just by how I feel; and my brain automatically predicts supply duration, times to ascend and surface etc.

 The other issue is simply that of what needs to happen when you notice atypically high gas consumption in yourself and others.
 The answer is not to stubbornly continue the dive in denial that a significant problem exists.
 At the very least, you need to predict how that increased consumption will necessitate deviation from your dive plan.
-You can calculate how much bottom time needs to be shortened.
-However, given that amplified gas consumption has a cause; you may consider whether immediately aborting the dive is the most prudent option to take.

-Planning and Communication:
+Dive Planning and Communication

 During the trial, an expert dive medical witness that the buddy pair had not specifically planned to account for Gauci using open circuit doubles whilst Castillo was using CCR.
 Castillo hadn’t checked Gauci’s gas level during the last 25 minutes of the dive.
-In the last team check, she had signalled 110 bar remaining.
+In the last team check, she had signaled 110 bar remaining.

-Castillo had observed Gauci “grasping her Nitrox 50% decompression cylinder” towards the end of the dive, but had not investigated that behaviour.
-Neither did she inform Castillo that she was low on gas, required gas to be shared, or implement a more timely immediate ascent.
 The expert dive medical witness observed that Castillo was “not in the right frameset of checking on his open circuit buddy; seeing he had no issues with length of gas supply, it was not within his procedures during the dive or second nature to his skill set to check his buddy’s different and finite air supply.”

-Comments: Dive planning and in-water communication tend to be very neglected; especially amongst recreational divers, but also sometimes for technical divers.
+Dive planning and in-water communication tend to be very neglected; especially amongst recreational divers, but also sometimes for technical divers.
 There really is no substitute for sitting down together before diving and discussing foreseeable issues and how you’ll deal with them.

 If you dive together routinely, many of those planning issues will have been dealt with previously and become de-facto protocols.
 However, you must go through the process for anything that changes; such as Christine and Castillo diving as a mixed OC/CCR team on that occasion.
-That repeating that detailed planning process to account for new factors is what some more experienced divers neglect.
+Repeating that detailed planning process to account for new factors is what some more experienced divers neglect.

 In regards to Christine’s accident, I feel that a breakdown in gas monitoring and communication may have resulted from decreased situational awareness.
 Castillo had already provided multiple assistances and the stress of that can have a cumulative effect on mental acuity.